How we tackle boat licence evasion

 Our boat licence customer support team is out and about on our canals and rivers, constantly working to make sure all the boaters on our waterways have the right, up to date licences.

 In 2017/18 private boat licences added up to £20.4 million, around 10% of our total income and, once the money from moorings and boating businesses is included, we received £38.1 million directly from boating activities.
 We wouldn’t be able to take care of our wonderful waterways without your contribution.
 However, sometimes, we come across boating customers who, for a number of reasons, haven’t paid their licence.

 In March 2018 there were around 34,000 licensed boats on our waterways.
 Each year our boat licence customer support team works hard to keep licence evasion below 5%.

 National boat check

-Our process starts with the local teams patrolling the banks with hand-held computers that show whether your boat has a valid licence - no matter what's displayed in the window.
+Every March, we carry out our national boat check, a log all boats on the waterways.
+The local teams patrol the banks with hand-held computers that show whether your boat has a valid licence, no matter what's displayed in the window.

 If a boat is also someone’s home, before exercising these powers we take the added precaution of getting a court order to remove the boat from the waterway.

-Last date edited: 2 March 2017
+Last date edited: 26 July 2021